Roof Repair in Denver, CO — Leaks, Storm Damage, Flashing & More

 Flashings are the metal or composite components that waterproof every transition between the roofing surface and another surface — pipe penetrations, chimneys, skylights, dormers, and any wall-to-roof connection.
 They are the most common source of active leaks in Denver roofing systems, and Denver's freeze-thaw cycling accelerates their failure in specific ways.

-Chimney flashing.
-Chimneys settle independently from the roof structure over time, creating gaps at the base flashing.
-Counter flashing (the upper piece that laps over the base flashing) can pull out of the mortar joint as masonry shifts.
-Denver's thermal cycling — which can produce 40°F temperature swings in a single day — accelerates this movement.
+Chimney flashing failures occur because chimneys settle independently from the roof structure over time, creating gaps at the base flashing.
+Counter flashing — the upper piece that laps over the base flashing — can pull out of the mortar joint as masonry shifts.
+Denver's thermal cycling, which can produce 40°F temperature swings in a single day, accelerates this movement.
 Chimney flashing repair typically involves resetting the counter flashing into the mortar joint and reintegrating the base flashing with the surrounding shingle field.

-Step flashing at wall transitions.
-Where a roof plane meets a vertical wall — at dormers, additions, and bay windows — step flashings must be correctly lapped with each shingle course and integrated with counter flashing above.
-Improperly installed or deteriorated step flashing at these transitions is a common source of persistent wall leaks that are often misidentified as window or siding issues.
+Step flashing at wall transitions — where a roof plane meets a vertical wall at dormers, additions, and bay windows — must be correctly lapped with each shingle course and integrated with counter flashing above.
+Improperly installed or deteriorated step flashing at these transitions is a common source of persistent wall leaks that are frequently misidentified as window or siding issues.
+If you have a recurring wall stain that interior investigations have not resolved, step flashing is the first place to look.

-Skylight perimeter flashing.
-Skylights without properly integrated flashing systems — or with original sealant that has cracked from UV exposure — leak at the perimeter, typically showing as staining at the interior skylight frame.
-Skylight flashing repair involves removing and replacing the perimeter flashing assembly rather than resealing the existing sealant.
+Skylight perimeter flashing that has cracked from UV exposure leaks at the perimeter, typically showing as staining at the interior skylight frame.
+Skylight flashing repair involves removing and replacing the perimeter flashing assembly — not resealing the existing sealant, which has already failed and will fail again at the same location.

-Valley flashings.
-Open metal valleys that have corroded, lifted, or been improperly installed allow water to track under the valley flashing at the edges — particularly during heavy rain events when valley flow exceeds the capacity of the drainage channel.
-Valley repair scope ranges from resetting lifted valley edges to full valley replacement depending on the failure extent.
+Valley flashings that have corroded, lifted, or been improperly installed allow water to track under the valley flashing at the edges — particularly during heavy rain events when valley flow volume is high.
+Valley repair scope ranges from resetting lifted edges to full valley replacement depending on the failure extent and the age of the existing valley material.

 Ice Dams and Snowmelt Leak Pathways

-The repair involves two distinct scopes: addressing the active entry point at the eave line (which may require ice and water shield integration if it wasn't installed originally), and correcting the underlying ventilation deficiency if inadequate ventilation is the root cause.
+The repair involves two distinct scopes: addressing the active entry point at the eave line — which may require ice and water shield integration if it was not installed originally — and correcting the underlying ventilation deficiency if inadequate ventilation is the root cause.
 Treating only the symptom without addressing ventilation produces a return call the following winter.
+We assess both the emergency condition and the structural driver on every ice dam repair evaluation.

 What a Denver Roof Repair Evaluation Includes